apua/ATN/README.rst

 2018.02.22 Recall:

-The first POC targets on an improved test automation framwork;
+The 1st POC targets on an improved test automation framwork;
-here the second POC has different target, which includes full test automation architecture and SUT sharing.
+here the 2nd POC has different target, which includes full test automation architecture and SUT sharing.

 - the site provides: